 The simplest way to keep flies away from your food is to not let them near it.
 Outside, that's a little more tricky (see below), but inside it's not as hard.

-So this solved that problem immediately.
-Here’s a picture of the installed magnetic screen that I highly recommend.
+Here's a picture of the installed magnetic screen that I highly recommend.
 Now, the kids can walk out the screen door and it closes behind them.
-Genius!

 2) Cover the food At Your Picnic or BBQ

 The flies come for the food.
 Cover the food and you'll at least keep the flies from spreading all those germs on those dishes.
 I bought two of these large covers for food.
 I like that they fold down and are easy to store.

 3) Grow Strategic Plants To Keep the Flies away

 Put a couple pots of basil on or near your table so the flies don't come near.
 It will make the table setting smell wonderful, and hopefully keep away the pesky flies.

 Essential oils (specific oils listed below) are a great way to get the concentrated scent of a plant to deter flies.

 Another option, though, is planting actual plants - perhaps in an herb garden - near your patio.
 This is what we've installed near our back patio.
 Plants like basil, mint, and lemongrass all have natural insect-repelling properties (and smell great to us humans).

 Here's a list of plants that will repel flies.